Why Not Other Drugs?

 Ketamine, also called Special K, is another controlled substance with a long history of abuse.
 The street version of the drug is often made from animal tranquilizers and used to create ‘out of body’ experiences where the drug takers may become so disassociated from their bodies that they become immobilized.
 Scientifically, ketamine is a “dirty drug,” meaning it has many molecular targets instead of a more focused impact, but it works mainly by blocking glutamatergic NMDA receptors.
 It blocks neurotransmission, stopping signals in the brain.
 Preclinical and clinical research has been published on ketamine’s use for PTSD, but consequent studies have failed to replicate these results.
 Scientists have yet to figure out how ketamine really works.
-A working theory holds that ketamine may actually work by activating AMPA receptors (AMPA receptors are excitatory glutamate receptors in the brain that impact learning and memory, among other things).
+A working theory holds that ketamine may actually work by activating AMPA receptors (AMPA receptors are excitatory glutamate receptors in the brain that are essential for learning and memory, among other things).
 Activating AMPA receptors is the exact opposite approach from how Neurovation Labs’ research indicates we should treat PTSD.
 In fact, our research has shown that deactivating a certain type of AMPA receptor effectively reduces PTSD symptoms.
 Another percolating idea is the possibility of preventing PTSD with ketamine or its analogs (e.g., esketamine), essentially inoculating a person before a trauma occurs– so-called “resilience enhancers.”
 Not only is this approach scientifically unproven, it is completely impractical.
 Also, it is cost prohibitive to periodically “vaccinate” against PTSD with a controlled substance for a number of reasons, including the fact that it is nearly impossible to predict who will actually experience a PTSD-triggering trauma in the future.
 Ketamine doesn’t offer the possibility of a real treatment for millions PTSD patients.
 While an esketamine nasal spray has recently been approved for treatment-resistant depression, it has not been validated in PTSD, a completely separate disorder, and is currently extremely limited in its use.